dthain/basekernel/README.md

-# The BASEKERNEL Operating System Kernel
+# The Basekernel Operating System Kernel

-BASEKERNEL is a simple operating system kernel for research, study, and fun.
+Basekernel is a simple operating system kernel for research, teaching, and fun.

-BASEKERNEL is *not* a complete operating system, but it is a starting point for those who wish to study and develop new operating system code.
+Basekernel is *not* a complete operating system, but it is a starting point for those who wish to study and develop new operating system code.
-If you want to build something *different* than Windows, Linux, or Multics, BASEKERNEL may be a good place to try out your new ideas.
+If you want to build something *different* than Windows, Linux, or Multics, Basekernel may be a good place to try out your new ideas.

-BASEKERNEL can boot an Intel PC-compatible machine (or VM) in 32-bit protected mode, with support for VESA framebuffer graphics, ATA hard disks, ATAPI optical devices, basic system calls, and paged virtual memory.
+Basekernel can boot an Intel PC-compatible machine (or VM) in 32-bit protected mode, with support for VESA framebuffer graphics, ATA hard disks, ATAPI optical devices, basic system calls, and paged virtual memory.
 From there, it's your job to write filesystem code, a windowing system, or whatever you like.

-Our goal is to keep BASEKERNEL simple and easy to understand, so that others can build on it and take it in different directions.
+Our goal is to keep Basekernel simple and easy to understand, so that others can build on it and take it in different directions.
 We encourage you to fork the code, give it a new name, and develop something completely new on top of it.